-Triggers: LIP payments will be based on individual producers' eligible losses due to adverse weather conditions/or livestock losses due to attacks by animals reintroduced into the wild by Federal law including wolves and other predators.
+Triggers: LIP payments will be based on individual producers' eligible losses due to adverse weather conditions or livestock losses due to attacks by animals reintroduced into the wild by Federal law including wolves and avian predators.

 Several adverse weather events may cause livestock deaths that can be compensated.
-These include blizzards, tornadoes, lightning, earthquakes, floods, extreme cold, extreme heat, wildfire and disease.
+These include, but are not limited to, blizzards, tornadoes, lightning, earthquakes, floods, extreme cold, extreme heat, wildfire and disease.